Judithlourde/coffee-shop-sanity/README.md

 This is a online instant flavoured coffee shop prototype.
-I used sanity cms backend solution for the products.
+I used sanity cms backend solution for the products data.

 Functionalities: